MENU

 13. Five (5) copies of the Itinerary, to include full flight details and mode of transportation;

-14. Fee of $25.00 for the Consular Mortuary Certificate and $25.00 for the Report of Death, payable in cash or money order, debit/credit card, bank draft, certified check or cashier’s check, made payable to "Philippine Consulate General".
+14. Fee of $25.00 for the Consular Mortuary Certificate and $25.00 for the Report of Death, payable in cash or money order, debit/credit card (3% convenience fee applies), bank draft, certified check or cashier’s check, made payable to "Philippine Consulate General".
 Personal checks are not accepted; and

 15. A self-addressed stamped envelope, with stamps worth US$ 10.10 and tracking sticker.